We spend a lot of time talking about how much life insurance you need.

 If your spouse doesn’t bring home much income and doesn’t help out very much at home, you don’t need to buy life insurance for them.
 You see . . .
 There is always a silver lining!

 And even if they do provide a great deal of support at home, keep in mind that your situation is bound to change each year.
 For example, if you have young children at home, the cost to replace that care is higher.
 But that expense dwindles as your kids age.

 Let’s say you have one daughter who is 16 and is planning on going away to college in two years.
-If something were to happen to your stay-at-home spouse (heaven forbid) you’d need someone to take care of her for these two years while you are at work.
+If something were to happen to your stay-at-home spouse (heaven forbid), you’d need someone to take care of her for these two years while you are at work.

 Let’s say you calculate the cost of that care to be $45,000 a year.
 So, at this time, you need $90,000 in coverage on your stay-at-home spouse.

 If you have younger children, you’ll need more insurance because there is more care and it lasts for many more years.
-You can use a very intricate process to determine how much insurance your spouse needs or you can dumb it down like me.
+You can use a very intricate process to determine how much coverage your spouse needs or you can dumb it down like me.

-When we bought life insurance for my wife, she wasn’t bringing home a paycheck but she was working very hard keeping our children on track and running the house.
+When we bought life insurance for my wife, she wasn’t bringing home a paycheck, but she was working very hard keeping our children on track and running the house.
 We figured it would cost about $50,000 a year to provide that kind of care.
-Since our youngest was eight at the time, we just bought a $500,000 10-year policy and that was that.
+Since our youngest was eight at the time, we just bought a $500,000 10-year policy, and that was that.

-We probably could have purchased a little less but we just kept it simple.
+We probably could have purchased a little less, but we just kept it simple.

-When you look at life insurance for your spouse this way, you can see it’s very possible to save a great deal of money on life insurance too.
-By taking the emotion out of the equation and looking at the issue from a financial standpoint only, you are on a better track to buy enough life insurance to take care of your family but you won’t waste money on coverage you really don’t need.
+When you look at life insurance for your spouse this way, you can see it’s possible to save a great deal of money on life insurance too.
+By taking the emotion out of the equation and looking at the issue from a financial standpoint only, you are on a better track to buy enough life insurance to take care of your family, but you won’t waste money on coverage you don’t need.